micro-manager/micro-manager.github.io/_pages/Andor_SDK3.md

 {% include MessageBox text="Support Advisory|Images may start to scroll to the center of the field after each snap, shifting one line at a time.
 Restarting the camera and uManager fixes the issue" %}
 {% include MessageBox text="Support Advisory|Linux 32-bit users should install Andor SDK 3.4.30007.0 until Bitflow fixes a 32-bit issue" %}

-&lt;INCLUDE MessageBox text="Support Advisory\|Zyla cameras running
+{% include MessageBox text="Support Advisory\|Zyla cameras running
-DriverPack3 / SDK3 3.7.30004.0 can cause a "blue screen of death" upon
+DriverPack3 / SDK3 3.7.30004.0 can cause a blue-screen-of deathn upon
 PC shutdown when certain other devices are installed (e.g. Arduino).
 This is not a serious problem, just annoying.
 The solution is to fully uninstall the SDK3 and Bitflow driver (and even run a registry cleaning software for good measure).
 Then install Andor SDK 3.8.30007.0 to the Micro-Manager install directory.
-Restart the PC and power cycle the camera before starting Micro-Manager.😎"&gt;
+Restart the PC and power cycle the camera before starting Micro-Manager." %}

 Install the Andor Driver Pack 3 (sCMOS) to the working Micro-Manager Directory e.g.